theodora-yko/Redefining_train_test_split_GNN/README.md

 - [ ] link manual_masks with influence function and improve accuracy

 ## Challenges ToT
+- reaching the accuracy level of the example I was imitating smh took SO long
 - switching between different types of data (ESPECIALLY torch tensors)
 - understanding the structure of a PyG dataset, was very confused initially